 - Preheat oven to 450F degrees.

-- Place broccoli florets into plastic bag.
+- Place 4-5 cups bite sized broccoli florets into plastic bag.
 Drizzle olive oil to barely coat.

-- Add garlic powder, salt and pepper.
+- Add 2 teaspoons garlic powder, ¼ teaspoon salt and ⅛ teaspoon pepper.
 Close bag and toss ingredients around so all florets are coated.

 - Place broccoli on an ungreased rimmed baking sheet.
 Bake on middle rack for 5 minutes.